ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

    ```
    {: pre}

    The above should return a JSON object with the **codeversion** and **result**.
-You should see some new log activity in the *Kubernetes dashboard* tab with logs.
-Next, in the *container shell*, run the following command:
+You should see some new log activity in the *Kubernetes dashboard* tab with the logs.
+Next, in the *container shell* tab, run the following command:
    ```sh
    curl -s localhost:8080/api/listresources | jq
    ```